 Once the hole was dug, I filled it with a 150mm (6") sub base of broken concrete.
-This may not be necessary, but it was a way of getting rid of some of the waste concrete.
+This may not be necessary, but it was a way of getting rid of some of the waste concrete and spreads load.
 Once in place, it was compacted with a heavy length of 4 x 6 to pack it.

 Using Rebar for Reinforcing Concrete

 Concrete is only strong in compression, i.e. when squeezed.
 So it's used typically in construction for piers for supporting bridges and buildings.
 However concrete isn't as strong in tension and a long, unsupported horizontal concrete beam would snap suddenly under moderate load, whereas a timber beam of similar dimensions would bow as weight increases.
 To make it strong under both tension and compression forces, steel reinforcing bar or rebar is embedded.
 The steel is strong in tension, concrete is strong in compression and the resultant composite material is the best of both worlds.

 Rebar should be kept 50 mm (2") in from the edge of concrete so that it doesn't get damp and corrode.
 For this construction, I used 12 mm (1/2") rebar.

 I built a "tower" consisting of 4 rebar rods with square rings to hold these pieces together.
 This tower would tie the pier to the footing and also hold the pier together if e.g. the concrete cracked.